 Malaysia is a melting pot of many different cultures and ethnicities.
 From Indian to Malaysian to Chinese, you can find bits of every culture integrated into the everyday life of Kuala Lumpur.
 Experiencing Malaysia is about experiencing the different cultures that make up the impressively diverse country.

 Unlike most parts of Kuala Lumpur that have been modernized, Chinatown still retains most of its historic structures.
-Bustling street markets, cheap street food, affordable accommodation, Chinatown is one of my favorite places to stay in Kuala Lumpur.
+With bustling street markets, cheap street food, and affordable accommodation, Chinatown is one of my favorite places to stay in Kuala Lumpur.

 Though a stroll down Chinatown will present you with excitement left and right, there are a few specific spots worth checking out.
 They are the Petaling Street Market, Sri Maha Mariamman Temple, Kwai Chai Hong.
 If you have not heard of any of those, don’t worry.
 I’ll go into detail on why they are worth visiting!

 Petaling Street Market is the perfect model of the street markets that southeast Asia is famous for.
 Dirt-cheap prices, knock-off items, street food, miscellaneous merchandise, sweat, crowds, noise, it’s the full package.